pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 - Placement Policy names are case insensitive, and follow the same rules as tables/other identifiers for length (64 chars) and special characters.
 - The full placement policy can be seen with `SHOW CREATE PLACEMENT POLICY x`.
 This is useful for shorthand usage by DBAs, and consistent with other database objects.
 - It is possible to update the definition of a placement policy with `ALTER PLACEMENT POLICY x LEADER_CONSTRAINTS="[+region=us-east-1]" FOLLOWER_CONSTRAINTS="{+region=us-east-1:1,+region=us-east-2:1}";` This is modeled on the statement `ALTER VIEW` (where the view needs to be redefined).
 When `ALTER PLACEMENT POLICY x` is executed, all tables that use this placement policy will need to be updated in PD.
-- The statement `DROP PLACEMENT POLICY` should execute without error.
-If any partitions currently use this policy, they will be converted to the policy used by the table they belong to.
-If any tables use this policy, they will be converted to the policy used by the database they belong to.
-If any databases use this policy, they will be converted to the default placement policy.
-This is modeled on the behavior of dropping a `ROLE` that might be assigned to users.
 - The statement `RENAME PLACEMENT POLICY x TO y` renames a placement policy.
 The `SHOW CREATE TABLE` output of all databases, tables and partitions that used this placement policy should be updated to the new name.
-- You can not use **both** a placement policy and direct assignment.
-If you alter specify both in a `CREATE TABLE` or `ALTER TABLE` an error will be returned.
-If you specify a `PLACEMENT POLICY` in an `ALTER TABLE` statement, it will unset other placement options ({FOLLOWERS,LEARNERS}=N, {FOLLOWER,LEARNER}_CONSTRAINTS, CONSTRAINTS, PRIMARY_REGION, REGIONS, SCHEDULE).

 #### Advanced Placement